-- All the cases of alleged use of unfair means shall be referred to a Committee called the Unfair Means Committee to be appointed by the Vice-Chancellor as prescribed in Ordinance 26(36). - Ordinarily, all decisions shall be taken by the Committee by simple majority.
-If the members cannot reach a consensus, the case shall be referred to the Vice-Chancellor, whose decision shall be final. - All decisions taken by the Unfair Means Committee will be placed before the Vice Chancellor for approval. - A candidate, within 10 days of the receipt of the decision of the University, may appeal to the Vice-Chancellor, in writing for a review of his/her case.
+a) All the cases of alleged use of unfair means shall be referred to a Committee called the Unfair Means Committee to be appointed by the Vice-Chancellor as prescribed in Ordinance 26(36).

+b) Ordinarily, all decisions shall be taken by the Committee by simple majority.
+If the members cannot reach a consensus, the case shall be referred to the Vice-Chancellor, whose decision shall be final.

+c) All decisions taken by the Unfair Means Committee will be placed before the Vice-Chancellor for approval.

+d) A candidate, within 10 days of the receipt of the decision of the University, may appeal to the Vice-Chancellor, in writing for a review of his/her case.
 If the Vice-Chancellor is satisfied that the representation merits consideration, he/she may either decide himself/herself the case finally or may refer the case back to the Unfair Means Committee for reconsideration of the same within next 10 days.

-10. The Unfair Means Committee may recommend one of the following punishment for below mentioned unfair cases.
+The Unfair Means Committee may recommend one of the following punishments for below mentioned cases of unfair means.